|Title:||Head Coach (1985-2018)|

-John Curtin joined Emory University as cross country coach at the start of the 1985-86 school year.
-His belief in individualized training programs has resulted in athletic and academic success for his student-athletes within a team concept.
+John Curtin joined Emory University as cross country coach at the start of the 1985-86 school year and served in that capacity through November of 2018.
+His belief in individualized training programs resulted in athletic and academic success for his student-athletes within a team concept.

-The proof of his excellence is six NCAA Division III men's regional titles from 1999 to 2004 and 10 overall.
+The proof of his excellence was shown in six NCAA Division III men's regional titles from 1999 to 2004 and 10 overall.
 His women's teams won 13 consecutive regional titles and made 13 straight appearances in the NCAA national championships from 1991 to 2003, highlighted by a best-ever finish of seventh place at the 1997 championships.
-All totaled, his women's teams at Emory have earned 27 trips to nationals.
+All totaled, his women's teams at Emory have earned 28 trips to nationals.

-His men's teams have made 18 appearances at the national championships highlighted by a 12th-place finish in 1986 and 16th place effort in 2003.
+His men's teams made 19 appearances at the national championships highlighted by a 12th-place finish in 1986 and 16th place effort in 2003.

 In 1992, Curtin guided the Emory women's and men's cross country teams to the NCAA national meet, the first time in school history that both teams went to the nationals in the same season.
 That feat was repeated in 1999, 2000, 2001, 2002, 2003, 2007, 2008, 2009, 2014, 2015 and 2016.